30 Ways to Use the Verb “Stand”

 Stand over

-Meaning: to stand very close to someone in order to supervise them.
+Meaning: to stand very close to someone to supervise them.

 • My mum always stands over me while I do my homework, which drives me crazy.